 There are no statistics of turnover in construction divided on work categories before 2015.
 The trends in turnover within construction can be compared to figures from Purchases and sales.
 Turnover in the construction industry supplement the other short-term statistics relating to this area.

 7.1 Comparability - geographical

 No numbers are reported to the EU.

 7.2 Comparability over time

-There are no statistics of turnover in construction divided on work categories before 2015.
+Statistics Denmark have not produced statistics of Turnover in construction divided on work categories before 2015.

 7.3 Coherence - cross domain